Bendable Electronics and Sensing Technologies (BEST) Group

 Access to Electronic Systems Design Centre

-- C. García Núñez, F. Liu, W. T. Navaraj, A. Christou D. Shakthivel, and R. Dahiya, Heterogeneous Integration of Contact-printed Semiconductor Nanowires for High Performance Devices on Large Areas, Microsystems & Nanoengineering, Vol. ???, 2018.
+- C. García Núñez, F. Liu, W. T. Navaraj, A. Christou D. Shakthivel, and R. Dahiya, Heterogeneous Integration of Contact-printed Semiconductor Nanowires for High Performance Devices on Large Areas, Microsystems & Nanoengineering, Vol. 4, Art.
+22, 2018.

-- W. T. Navaraj, S. Gupta, L. Lorenzelli, and R. Dahiya, Wafer Scale Transfer of Ultra-Thin Silicon Chips on Flexible Substrates for High Performance Bendable Systems, Advanced Electronic Materials, Vol. XXX, 2018 (in press)
+- W. T. Navaraj, S. Gupta, L. Lorenzelli, and R. Dahiya, Wafer Scale Transfer of Ultra-Thin Silicon Chips on Flexible Substrates for High Performance Bendable Systems, Advanced Electronic Materials, Vol. 4, 1700277, 2018.

 - W. T. Navaraj, C. García Núñez, D. Sakthivel, V. Vinciguerra, F. Labeau, D. Gregor, and R. Dahiya, "Nanowire FET based Neural Element for Robotic Tactile Sensing Skin," Frontiers in Neuroscience (doi: 10.3389/fnins.2017.00501) 2017.